 In 1971, the Wisconsin State Legislature passed a law creating 17 Library Systems in Wisconsin.
-Lafayette County libraries are part of the Southwest Library System, and the Town of Elk Grove is served by it.
+Lafayette County libraries are part of the Southwest Library System, although the Plan Commission did not identify which library (if any) serves the residents of Monticello.
 The purpose of the library system is to provide free and equitable access to public libraries for all residents in Wisconsin even if their community has no library.
 The library system also serves to take on projects too costly or complex for individual community libraries.
 The funding for the Public Library System comes from a set percentage of the budgets of all public libraries in Wisconsin.